-You want to know how to write a sonnet like one of Shakespeare’s?
-There’s good news and bad news.
+Want to know how to write a sonnet like one of Shakespeare’s?
+There’s good news and bad news when writing sonnets.
 The good news is that it’s very easy to write a sonnet.
-The bad news is that your sonnet will unlikley ever be as good as any of Shakespeare’s… but that’s no reason not to try!
+The bad news is that your sonnet will unlikely ever be as good as any of Shakespeare’s… but that’s no reason not to try!

-All Shakespearean sonnets follow this fouteen line pattern and rhyming structure.
-So, now you have the basics, here are three steps to have you writing your own sonnet in no time:
+All Shakespearean sonnets follow this 14 line pattern and rhyming structure.
+So, now you have the basics, here are the three simple steps to have you writing your own sonnet in no time:

 1. Think of an idea for your sonnet